h2non/hu/README.md

 ### Challenges

-hu runs over JavaScript ES5 compilant engines.
-JavaScript is a ubiquitous well-extended language, it's an extensible and multi-purpose
+hu is a library designed to run over ES5 compilant engines JavaScript is a ubiquitous well-extended, multi-purpose and multi-paradigm cool language

-JavaScript is not a pure functional language, however it's natural extensibility allows to apply different paradigms, thanks to
+JavaScript is in fact a not pure functional language, however its natural extensibility allows to apply different paradigms to it and today a lot of languages that transpiles into JavaScript helps with that

-Some of the ambitious implementation goals are:
+Some of the intended ambitious implementation goals are:

 - Assume it's a first-class function only language
 - Pure functions as a norm